 Dr. Barterian’s dissertation was titled Fluoxetine for the treatment of selective mutism with elevated social anxiety symptoms: A nonconcurrent multiple baseline design across five cases.
 Justin completed his postdoctoral work at the Research Unit on Pediatric Psychopharmacology (RUPP) at the Ohio State University – Wexner Medical Center (OSU-WMC).
 Dr. Barterian is currently a Clinical Assistant Professor in the Department of Psychiatry and Behavioral Health at the Ohio State University-Wexner Medical Center.

 Dr. Bender’s dissertation was titled Investigating parenting stress as a mediator between early childhood mental health consultation and children’s behavioral outcomes.
 She completed a postdoctoral fellowship at the University of Rochester Medical Center.
-Dr. Bender is a licensed psychologist in the state of New York and a Nationally Certified School Psychologist.
-Currently, she is an Assistant Professor of School Psychology in the APA-Accredited PsyD and MA/CAS programs at Alfred University in Alfred, NY.
+Currently, she is a Licensed Psychologist and an Assistant Professor of School Psychology in the APA-Accredited programs at U-Mass Boston.

 Dr. Ham’s dissertation was titled Treatment of autism spectrum disorder within a medicaid-enrolled pediatric sample: Prevalence and predictors of psychopharmacological treatment.
 She is currently completing a postdoctoral fellowship through the University of Michigan Health System, where she engages in clinical practice and research within the area of Integrated Behavioral Health.

 Dr. Hicks-Hoste’s dissertation was titled An initial examination of teachers’ beliefs and beahaviors in response to the Incredible Years Teacher Classroom Management Program.
-She is currently completing her postdoctoral work at Thriving Minds Behavioral Health Center in Chelsea, MI.
+She is a Limited Licensed Psychologist and Nationally Certified School Psychologist.
+Dr. Hicks-Hoste is currently completing her postdoctoral work at Thriving Minds Behavioral Health Center in Chelsea, MI.